-SHORTY (which stands for Staunton Harrisonburg Organization of Religious Temple Youth) is the temple youth group at Beth El Congregation.
+SHORTY (which stands for Staunton Harrisonburg Organization of Reform Temple Youth) is the temple youth group at Beth El Congregation.
 This is a youth run organization with adult advisors.
 We welcome all Jewish teens ages 13 and up who have either been b'nai mitzvah or are rising 8th graders through 12th grade.

 Our youth generated mission statement is: To continue developing our Jewish identity through further education and staying involved with our small (but mighty!)
 Jewish community.